Colorado's End-of-Life Options Act

 • The witnesses attest that the patient is mentally capable, acting voluntarily, and not being coerced.

 Colorado law limits who can be the two witnesses for the patient's request for aid in dying.
-A witness can't be the patient's agent under a power of attorney or the patient's attending physician.
+A witness can't be the patient's agent under a power of attorney, or the patient's attending or consulting health care provider.
 Also, one of the two witnesses can't be:

 • related to the patient by blood, marriage, civil union, or adoption